guptashrey/Content-Moderation-for-Social-Media/README.md

 ## Features
 * Accurate classification of news images into violence, porn, and normal categories.
-* Our content filter solution can be easily integrated with existing social media platforms to provide a safer and more enjoyable user experience.
+* Used transfer learning to train a deep learning model.
-* The filter works in real-time, analyzing each article images as it is posted and categorizing it accordingly.
+* Compared deep learning and non-deep learning models (Random Forest, Decision Tree) to determine which model is more effective.

 ## Conclusion
+After comparison, the deep learning has better performance in image classification.
 We believe that our content moderation solution will help create a safer and more enjoyable online environment for social media users.
 By removing violent and pornographic content, we aim to create a space where people can comfortably share and consume news without fear of being exposed to inappropriate material.